Reader in Infection and Immunity

 - Vaccine Development

-Piero Mastroeni is interested in taking PhD students.
+Piero Mastroeni is accepting applications for PhD students.

 Reader in Infection and Immunity, Department of Veterinary Medicine, University of Cambridge, since October 2009.